 At [1:43] I bring the music up full to [1:45].
 There are two shots.
 One of Scott’s head and one of his hand.
 His hand isn’t moving.
 That shot is the reason for the entire surgery.
 The tremors have stopped.
 Very poignant moment don’t you think?
 Guess what?
 Music full and a moment for the viewer to take it in.

 If you are not familiar with Parkinson’s Disease, go here for a good explanation.

-- I use music to help tell the viewer understand that this is the end of this part of the story.
+- I use music to help tell the viewer to understand that this is the end of this part of the story.

 I’ve used two different pieces of music now.
 I’m not using it constantly.
 I’m only trying to use it when I want to help reinforce the emotion of the moment.
-The most important aspect of using music may be when you don’t use it.
+The most important aspect of using music maybe when you don’t use it.
 I don’t use music again until [2:53]

 At [2:52] Scott’s about to test the Pacemaker for the Brain he’s had implanted to help control the trembling in his hand.

-- This is reason for the surgery.
+- This is the reason for the surgery.

 - It’s a very important moment in the story.

-Well based on those two bullets points and everything I’ve done so far with the story It say time for some more music.
+Well based on those two bullets points and everything I’ve done so far with the story It says time for some more music.
 I chose something light and not overpowering.
 I start the music up first and then the scene’s narration.